 If you are not mechanical or just not interested in attempting to take on the task, a small engine mechanic can perform the cleaning and rebuilding if required.

-Stuck Carburetor Float Needle on an Ariens Snowblower
+Stuck Carburetor Float Needle

 When checking for a stuck float, take a look at the float needle.
 This is what really keeps the gas flowing into the bowl with the help of the carburetor float.
 The float needle can become stuck as well.